Growing your business

 Businesses that chose to defer their VAT payments between 20 March 2020 and 30 June 2020 must pay the deferred VAT in full by 31 March 2021.
 Alternatively, they can opt in to the new payment scheme by 21 June 2021.
 That will allow them to make the repayment in monthly interest-free payments.
 The full amount must be paid by 31 March 2022.

-In mid-2020, the VAT rate for leisure and hospitality businesses was reduced from 20% to 5% to support businesses severely affected by COVID-19.
+In mid-2020, the VAT rate for hospitality, holiday accommodation and attraction businesses was reduced from 20% to 5% to support businesses severely affected by COVID-19.
 In the budget on 3 March 2021, the government announced that the temporary reduction would be extended until 30 September 2021.

 From 1 October a new interim rate of 12.5% will then apply for a period of 6 months before returning to the standard rate of 20% from April 2022.